-This guide will help you get ready for your thoracoabdominal (thor-A-koh-ab-DAH-mih-nul) surgery at Memorial Sloan Kettering (MSK).
+This guide will help you get ready for your thoracoabdominal (thor-A-koh-ab-DAH-mih-nul) surgery at MSK.
 It will also help you understand what to expect during your recovery.

 Use this guide as a source of information in the days leading up to your surgery.
 Bring it with you on the day of your surgery.
 You and your healthcare team will refer to it as you learn more about your recovery.